SRINETHIR/Hardware-Design/README.md

      <summary>
           <h4 id = 'Synthesis of Multiple Modules'> Synthesis of Multiple Modules <h4>
      </summary>

+Commands used to Synthesize multiple modules hierarchical design:

 ```
 read_liberty -lib <path to the .lib file>